-Following the start of the grant period, BSCC staff will conduct a mandatory, one-day virtual Grantee Orientation on March 10, 2023.
-New grantees and previously funded grantees are required to attend.
+Following the start of the grant period, BSCC staff will conduct a virtual Grantee Orientation in April 2021.
 The purpose of this mandatory session is to review the program requirements, invoicing and budget modification processes, data collection and reporting requirements, as well as other grant management and monitoring activities.
 Typically, the Project Director, Financial Officer, Day-to-Day Contact, and service providers attend.
-New and existing grantees are also required to attend the one-day, virtual Data and Evaluation Orientation.
-Additional details with be provided no later than March 2023.